|

 Description:

-Drive status describes the drive operating condition or fault condition.
-It shows how much time the drive was operating, time
+Drive status refers to the operating condition or events.
+It shows how much time the drive was operating, fully functional or idle, and the time when drive events such as protection, operational, and other events occurred (either internally or tripped).

 Advantages: